NativeInstruments/newrelic-cli/README.rst

 Currently the following actions are supported:

  * `upload-monitors` - uploads all monitors described in the configuration file.
    Filter regex limiting scope can be supplied using `--filter` or `-f` options.
+ * `upload-simple-monitors` - uploads all simple monitors described in the configuration file.
+   Filter regex limiting scope can be supplied using `--filter` or `-f` options.
  * `delete-monitos` - deletes all monitors that match filter provided in `--filter` or `-f` option.
 By default doesn't match on anything.